-There are many variations of the American classic apple pie, such as ginger apple, cranberry apple and others.
+There are many variations of the American classic apple pie, such as ginger apple, cranberry apple, and others.
 But here’s one you likely haven’t heard of- Green Chile Apple Pie.
 Yes, that’s right, green chile.
 I told you New Mexicans will put chile into everything they eat.
 Don’t be surprised if green chile breakfast cereal starts popping up on grocery store shelves in the near future…

-How to make the best Green Chile Apple Pie
+How to make Green Chile Apple Pie

 I don’t like pies with a wimpy amount of filling so I developed this Green Chile Apple Pie recipe to be packed with apples and green chile.
-With so many apples it’s necessary to par cook them so we can avoid excess apple juice in this pie.
+With so many apples it’s necessary to par-cook them so we can avoid excess apple juice in this pie.
 Excess liquid in a pie filling isn’t a good thing; it will lead to soggy bottom crusts and pie pieces that fall apart instead of hold a nice wedge shape.

 Don’t put hot apple filling into a cold pie crust, or you’ll have loads of problems and (again) soggy bottoms.
 While the Green Chile Apple pie filling is cooling, press your bottom crust into a pie plate and sprinkle with cheddar cheese.
 Yep.
 Cheddar cheese.
-You may think “Icky!” but the cheese actually compliments the flavors of this pie nicely.
+You may think “Icky!” but the cheese actually complements the flavors of this pie nicely.
 This is definitely not a traditional pie.

 Once the bottom crust has chilled in the fridge and the filling cooled, you can assemble the pie.
 Scoop the filling into the pie, right up to the rim.
 Place the top crust on however you like, as long as it has some vents for steam to escape through.